-An elder must be qualified, according to biblical standards.
+An elder must be qualified according to biblical standards.
 We recommend the candidate complete the workbook "Spiritual Maturity: Based on the Qualifications for Elders," published by Biblical Eldership Resources and found on the BER website.
-This study looks at the 31 qualifications for eldership and provides an opportunity for an individual to evaluate himself.
-The candidate and mentor should review together his self-evaluation in the book and identify strengths and weaknesses.
+This study looks at the thirty-one qualifications for eldership and provides an opportunity for an individual to evaluate himself.
+The candidate and mentor should review together his self-evaluation in the book, identify strengths and weaknesses, and determine any action items for improving in any area shown to be deficient:

-Actions items:

-- What steps can be taken to improve in the areas of weakness? - Should this eldership training be suspended for the individual in order to give attention to serious failure in any area?
+- What steps can the candidate take to improve in the areas of weakness? - Should this eldership training be suspended for the individual in order to give attention to serious failure in any area?